machine mastery

 SignWhat You See

-Pour speedGushing, fast flow (under 15 seconds)
+Pour speedGushing out fast (under 15 seconds total)

-ColorBlonde, watery, like weak tea
+ColorBlonde, watery, looks like weak tea

 Taste Profile

-• Thin body - Watery, lacking texture
+• Thin mouthfeel—watery, no body

-• Astringent - Dry, mouth-puckering sensation
+• Astringent bite—dry, puckering sensation

 Shot Characteristics